SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 #summary
+abductors of your arm = **deltoid and supraspinatus muscles, innervated by axillary and suprascapular nn** latissimus dorsi - adduct, extend, rotate medially upper and lower subscapular nns supply subscapularies and lower one supplies teres major, which adduct + rotate arm medially

 upper limb pathology
 1. rotator cuff tears - most commonly the supraspinatus tear
 	- more dmg at older age